 AND WE STILL CONTINUE TO GROW.......

-NAMI Johnston has now started its first DAYTIME Connection meeting on Fridays at Noon at Pathways to Life and we will soome be holding a Connection meeting in Benson.
+NAMI Johnston has now started its first DAYTIME Connection meeting on Fridays at Noon at Pathways to Life as well as a Connection meeting in Benson on Monday evenings and a Family Support Group at Pathways on Wednesday evenings.

 Sign up to hear from us about upcoming events, our projects, and how you can help!